Language Houses Application

 Department faculty, Language Scholars, and Residence Life staff will review all completed applications for residency in the language houses.
-It is strongly encouraged that applicants attend the Theme and Language Houses Fair which occurs in the Spring prior to the Housing Lottery process.
-At the fair, you will be able to engage in discussion about what it means to live in a language house, and the additional responsibilities and opportunities there are.
-If you are unable to attend and have questions or just need more information, please contact Julia Nicholson, the Resident Director for the Language Houses.
+If you have questions or just need more information, please contact Tyler Casey, the Area Coordinator for the Language Houses.

 Language House Responsibilities

 Language houses are different from other residence halls on campus.
 In such a close-knit community, communication and teamwork are essential.
 Residents will meet weekly to plan, organize, and attend activities.
 These events support the mission of the Language House by generating interest and awareness of the language and the social, political, and cultural impact of the language-speaking countries within the student body.

 Here is a list of Language House activities that you will work as a team to plan and/or participate in.
 It is an unique and rewarding experience and will require a time commitment every week:

 - Prompt communication with HA, AC, and other house members

 If you have any questions please feel free to email the AC for the Language Houses, Tyler Casey (firstname.lastname@example.org).